Daniel Barringer (geologist)

-Daniel Barringer (May 25, 1860 – November 30, 1929) was a geologist best known as the first person to prove the existence of an impact crater on the Earth, Meteor Crater in Arizona.
+Daniel Moreau Barringer (May 25, 1860 – November 30, 1929) was an American geologist best known as the first person to prove the existence of an impact crater on the Earth, Meteor Crater in Arizona.
 The site has been renamed the Barringer Crater in his honor, which is the preferred name used in the scientific community.
 A small lunar crater on the far side of the Moon is also named after him.

 Early life

 Daniel Barringer was the son of Daniel Moreau Barringer, a nephew of Confederate General Rufus Barringer and a cousin of Paul Brandon Barringer.
 He graduated from Princeton University in 1879 at the age of 19, and in 1882 graduated from the University of Pennsylvania School of Law.
 He later studied geology and mineralogy at Harvard University and at the University of Virginia, respectively.

 In 1892, Barringer, along with his friend Richard A. F. Penrose, Jr., and others, purchased a gold and silver mine near Cochise, Arizona.
 Later, Barringer also discovered the Commonwealth Silver Mine in Pearce, Arizona.
 These mining ventures made him wealthy.